-We have audited the financial statements of Northeast Mississippi Community College as of and for the year ended June 30, 2016, which collectively comprise Northeast Mississippi Community College's basic financial statements and have issued our report thereon dated March 24, 2017.
+We have audited the financial statements of the business-type activities of Northeast Mississippi Community College as of and for the year ended June 30, 2017, which collectively comprise Northeast Mississippi Community College's basic financial statements and have issued our report thereon dated February 28, 2018.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 The financial statements of the Northeast Mississippi Community College Development Foundation, Inc. were not audited in accordance with Government Auditing Standards.